 I understand why a county requires all cash upfront – I really do… but when I was getting started, I didn't have a giant pile of cash to start with.
 If you're gunning for a property that gets bid above the price you're able to pay (which in my case, was always a REALLY low price), you're out of luck.
-Given that auctions have a way of sending property prices WAY out of “good deal” range, the few times I've attempted this method has proven futile for me.
+Given that auctions have a way of sending property prices WAY out of the “good deal” range, the few times I've attempted this method has proven futile for me.

 Reason 3: I've had an exceedingly difficult time finding great deals on properties I actually wanted to buy